open-telemetry/opentelemetry-collector-contrib/exporter/f5cloudexporter/README.md

 - `endpoint` (no default): The URL where to send data to.
 See your F5 Cloud account for details.
 - `source` (no default): A unique identifier that is used to distinguish where this data is coming from.
 This is in addition to the pipeline attributes and resources.
-- `f5_cloud_auth.credential_file` (no default): The credential file used to authenticate this client.
+- `auth.credential_file` (no default): The credential file used to authenticate this client.
 See your F5 Cloud account for details.

 The following settings can be optionally configured:

-- `f5_cloud_auth.audience` (no default): Identifies the recipient that the authentication JWT is intended for.
+- `auth.audience` (no default): Identifies the recipient that the authentication JWT is intended for.
 See your F5 Cloud account for details.

 - `timeout` (default = 30s): HTTP request time limit.
 For details see https://golang.org/pkg/net/http/#Client